DO YOU HAVE A 1,000-YARD STARE STORY?

 I have watched this two-minute section of the movie at least ten times.
 I keep searching for an expression.
 Anything.
 All they provide are steady gazes of heavy nothingness.
 The expressions, or lack thereof, are similar to the look on the faces of many of my clients when they first come to counseling.
 It’s the 1000-yard stare.

-The experiences some have had in combat and others in their own homes are unimaginable.
+The experiences some have had in combat, and others in their own homes are unimaginable.
 But the look tells us so much.
-The far away, glazed over, glassy eyed, vacant face tells us of evil and terror and unescapable chaos.
+The far away, glazed-over, glassy-eyed, vacant face tells us of evil and terror and unescapable chaos.
 It tells us of a profound sense of isolation.
 It tells us there is a heart and mind trapped somewhere between fleeing and fighting.
 Frozen.

 If you find yourself looking through others in the “you’ll never understand what I’ve seen” way, you are not alone.